platelminto/parse-torrent-title/README.md

 ## Examples

-Both movies and TV (seasons & episodes) can be parsed.
+Movies, series (seasons & episodes), and subtitles can be parsed.
 All meaningful information is extracted and returned in a dictionary.
 Text which couldn't be parsed is returned in the `excess` field.